Royal Charter and Bye-Laws

 This committee considers and recommends to the Board all prospective appointments to the Board of Trustees having assessed the type of skills and experience deemed necessary for the Board to function as effectively as possible.
 The Nominations and Governance Committee Terms of Reference (open in PDF).

 The Remuneration Committee

 Meets annually, or as required, to consider the remuneration package for the Principal, the Senior Leadership Team and all other staff.
 The Remuneration Committee Terms of Reference (open in PDF).

 UCEM as a registered higher education provider with the Office for Students, and a registered Charity works to ensure value for money for all students through its activities.
-UCEM’s Value for Money Statement is published here (open in PDF) which provides information on UCEM’s income and expenditure.
+We publish an annual Value for Money Statement which provides information on UCEM’s income and expenditure.

 Information Governance and Compliance

 UCEM is committed to advancing information governance and compliance, ensuring that the services provided comply with GDPR, Data Protection, Freedom of Information, Records Management, Copyright, and Information Security.
 Further information can be found on the Freedom of Information page (open in new window).

 Conflict of Interest

 It is the policy of UCEM that all trustees must keep to an absolute minimum all unavoidable conflicts of interest between the interests of UEM on the one hand and the personal, professional and business interests of the trustee concerns and of persons connected with them on the other.
 Our full Conflicts of Interest Policy (open in PDF).
 The Register of Interests for our current Board of Trustees (open in new window).